Testing Causality in Scientific Modelling Software: Case Studies

-Each case study follows the same high-level structure.
-We start by providing a brief overview of the testing activity (the broad testing objective) and the process of acquiring data for the analysis.
-We then describe the application of the CTF to analyse the generated data, and conclude by analysing the outcomes and answering the relevant research questions.
+In the remainder of this section, we cover each of the three case studies in accordance to the following high-level structure.
+First, we describe the characteristics of the subject system and our justification for selecting it.
+We then provide a brief overview of the testing activity (the broad testing objective) and the process of acquiring data for analysis.
+Following this, we describe the application of the CTF and analyse the generated data.
+We conclude by analysing the outcomes and answering the relevant research questions.
+The contribution of each case study to the research questions will be highlighted throughout the case studies and the collective findings will be discussed in \Cref{sec:discussion}.